gis4dis/kickup/README.md

 git submodule update --init --recursive
 ```

+### vagrant plugins
+There is one vagrant plugin used for binding mounts after provisioning, thus it is needed to be installed:

+`vagrant plugin install vagrant-bindfs`

 ### vagrant up

-Then you can just type `vagrant up` and it will kick up basic machine with
+Then you can just cd into folder you want to start and type `vagrant up`
-Nginx as webserver and uwsgi for backend server.
+That will kick up selected machine with provisioning run.

+Eg.:
 ```
 cd gateway
 vagrant up
 ```

-It will also prepare "dummy" wsgi application placeholders defined in `gateway/group_vars/frontend/app.yml` under `uwsgi_apps` key.

 ### instalation of ansible on ubuntu/xenial
 ```